kilari-raja/CSV-anomaly-detector/CONTRIBUTE.md

 Suggestions to improve the tool (when you are hard pressed for time to write the code) is also welcome.

+<h2> Submit Issues </h2>

+	We are only human and To err is human.
+Thus there is a chance that there might be a loophole in our code that we missed.
+You can always contribute to our tool by submitting issues.

+	Creating/Submitting issues has never been so easier.

+Use this handy <a href= "https://help.github.com/articles/creating-an-issue/">link</a> when in doubt

 <h2>Pull requests</h2>

 Good pull requests are a fantastic help as long as they remain within the ambit of the tool's scope.